AVSystem/Anjay-zephyr-client/demo/README.md

 On Nordic boards, security is provided using the (D)TLS sockets implemented in modem firmware and provided by nrfxlib.

 However, on nRF9160DK revisions 0.14.0 and up, it is possible to switch to software-based implementation based on Mbed TLS instead.
-This is not recommended due to lowered security and performance, but may be desirable if you require some specific (D)TLS features (e.g. ciphersuites) that are not supported by the modem.
+This is not recommended due to lowered security and performance, but may be desirable if you require some specific (D)TLS features (e.g. ciphersuites and DTLS Connection ID support) that are not supported by the modem.

 To compile in this configuration, use `west build -b nrf9160dk_nrf9160_ns@0.14.0 -- -DCONF_FILE=prj_extflash.conf -DOVERLAY_CONFIG=overlay_nrf_mbedtls.conf`.